 How Did You Choose Architecture as a Profession?
 Was There a Specific Moment in Your Early Life That Inspired You, Was It More of a Gradual Evolution, or a Little of Both?

 Ray Kappe: When I was very young I drew a great deal and took art lessons at the Walker Art Institute in Minneapolis until I was 12 years old.
 My favorite subjects in school were math and science, and I thought I would become an engineer.
 But in my junior year of high school I read an article about architecture that described the traits necessary for that profession, and I realized that my early love of art and my later preference for math and science would probably be a good combination for becoming an architect.

-RK: I don’t think I was influenced by any one architect.
-When I attended Berkeley in the late 40s and began my architectural practice in the early 50s, you have to realize that the modern masters were Wright, LeCorbusier, Mies, Gropius, Aalto and Mendelsohn.
+Ray Kappe: I don’t think I was influenced by any single architect.
+When I attended Berkeley in the late 40s and began my architectural practice in the early 50s, you have to realize that the modern masters were Frank Lloyd Wright, LeCorbusier, Mies, Gropius, Aalto and Mendelsohn.

-Most of my houses were more energy efficient than the conventional houses.
-I therefore continued to design as I had before while meeting Title 24 requirements.
+Most of my houses were more energy-efficient than conventional houses.
+I, therefore, continued to design as I had before while meeting Title 24 requirements.
 I was able to convince clients to incorporate many of my methods of reducing energy use as long as there were government subsidies.
 That was over 30 years ago.